HamedAlemo/advanced-geo-python/_sources/lectures/jupyter.md

-# JupyterLab Interactive Computing
+# JupyterLab for Interactive Computing

 ## Introduction

-[JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) is an open-source, web-based integrated development environment (IDE) that provides a powerful environment for interactive computing, data analysis, and scientific computing.
-It is a part of the larger [Jupyter Project](https://jupyter.org/), which aims to provide a platform-agnostic, interactive computing experience.
+[JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) is an open-source, web-based integrated development environment ([IDE](https://www.codecademy.com/article/what-is-an-ide)) for notebooks, code, and data.
+It has a flexible and powerful interface for interactive computing, data analysis, and scientific computing.
+JupyterLab is a part of the [Jupyter Project](https://jupyter.org/), which aims to provide a platform-agnostic, interactive computing experience.
 JupyterLab builds upon the functionality of traditional Jupyter notebooks by offering a more feature-rich environment for data scientists, researchers, and students.

-In this chapter, we will explore the installation and utilization of JupyterLab for various data science and computational tasks.

 ## Installing JupyterLab